RyotaUshio/obsidian-auto-displaystyle-inline-math/README.md

 ## Installation

-You can find it in Obsidian's community plugins browser.
+Since this plugin is still in beta, it's not on the community plugin browser yet.

-Also, you can participate in the beta-testing of the latest version by installing it using BRAT.
+But you can install the latest beta release using [BRAT](https://github.com/TfTHacker/obsidian42-brat):

 1. Install the [BRAT](obsidian://show-plugin?id=obsidian42-brat) community plugin and enable it.
 2. Go to **Options**.
 In the **Beta Plugin List** section, click on the **Add Beta plugin** button.